cbreak-black/ComicBook/readme.txt

 	NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
     ================================================================

+XADM License

+XADM is licensed under the LGPL 2.1
+See licenses/lgpl-2.1.txt